srivastavaprashant/ARM/README.md

                          and save them in /Data.

 2. Register at Entrez Programming Utilities (E-utilities) and obtain Email and api-key.
-3. Create a file named 'config.py' with following code: <br>
+3. Create a file named 'config.py' containing entrez email and api-key as: <br>
 ```python
 entrez_api_key = 'Your-Entrez-email'
 entrez_email = 'Your-Entrez-apikey'